Toward testing gravity with LSST using $E_G$: Theory and Setup

 We take our fiducial cosmological parameters to match those of the simulation suite which we use for estimating covariances, described in more detail in Section \ref{subsec:sims} below \citep{reid20142}.
 Explicitly, our fiducial cosmological parameters are: $\{h = 0.69,\, \Omega_{\rm B}^0 =0.022 h^{2} = 0.04621,\, \Omega_{\rm M}^0 = 0.292,\, n_s = 0.965, A_s = 2.115 \times 10^{-9}, \}$.
 This value of $A_s$ is equivalent to $\sigma_8=0.82$ within $\Lambda$CDM+GR with these other fiducial cosmological parameters.

+When we adopt a linear galaxy bias model below, we specifically make use of a single redshift-independent bias parameter for the DESI-LRG lens sample, defined such that $\delta_{\rm g} = b\,\delta_{\rm m}$ where $\delta_{\rm g}$ is the galaxy overdensity and $\delta_{\rm m}$ is the overdensity for all matter.
 We take a fiducial linear bias value of $b = 2.33$ for the DESI-LRG sample (following \cite{kitanidis2021cross} as discussed further below in Section \ref{sec:nonlin}, together with details of higher-order bias parameters where relevant).
 This means that the fiducial linear bias differs slightly from the linear bias as computed from the simulations used to estimate the covariance ($b=2.03$).
 It has been shown that using a covariance matrix computed at fixed parameter values somewhat discrepant from the true underlying parameter values has no significant effect in cosmological analyses \cite{Kodwani2019effect}, thus, we do not expect any significant impact on our results from this mild discrepancy in galaxy bias value.

 We follow \cite{Reyes2010, blake2020testing} in fixing $r_p^0 = 1.5$ Mpc/h, although note that \cite{blake2020testing} tested the impact of varying $r_p^0$ for appropriate small separations and found no effect.